ZainabAbuSaada/django-task-manger/README.md

-# Django Task Manager
+# Django Task Management Dashboard

-A full-stack web application built with Django to manage tasks and workflows.
+A full-stack task and project management dashboard built with Django.

-This project demonstrates backend logic, basic frontend integration,
+This project demonstrates backend development skills combined with a project management mindset.

-and task-based planning concepts.

-## Features
+## 🚀 Features

-- Create, update, and delete tasks
+- Project creation and management

-- Task status management (To Do / In Progress / Done)
+- Task tracking (To Do / In Progress / Completed)
+- Project detail pages

-- Simple and clean UI
+- Simple dashboard with statistics

-- Structured backend logic
+- Admin panel for managing data

-## Tech Stack
+## 🛠 Tech Stack
 - Python
 - Django
 - HTML
 - CSS

-- JavaScript
+- SQLite

-## Project Management Perspective

-- Tasks are broken down into manageable units

-- Clear task lifecycle (planning → execution → completion)

-- Demonstrates organization, prioritization, and responsibility tracking

-## Purpose
+## 🎯 Purpose

-This project is part of my portfolio to showcase:
+This project was built as a personal portfolio project to demonstrate:

-- Full-stack development skills
+- Full-stack web development skills
+- Understanding of project workflows
+- Task organization and tracking

-- Structured thinking and task planning
+- Clean structure and scalability

-- Readiness to work within a team or project-based
+## 📸 Screenshots
+_(Optional – can be added later)_

+## 👩‍💻 Author
+**Zainab AbuSaada**
+Aspiring Full-Stack Developer